Xaviersobased: Early life

-Lopez was born on October 23, 2003 in New York City, on the Upper West Side of Manhattan.
-He is ethnically Dominican.
+Lopez was born on October 23, 2003, in New York City, on the Upper West Side of Manhattan.
+He is of Dominican descent.
 His mother began working as a DJ in the 1980s.
-He has cited Chief Keef, Hi-C, Yung Lean, Lil B, and Duwap Kaine as early musical inspirations.
+From an early age, Lopez's brother, known professionally as Nurse, introduced him to skateboarding along with artists such as Odd Future and ASAP Rocky.
+When he was 10 years old, the YouTube algorithm recommended him the music video for Yung Lean's 2013 single "Hurt", leading him to discover artists such as Lil B, Bladee's Drain Gang, and Black Kray's Goth Money Records.
+Lopez has also cited Chief Keef, Hi-C and Duwap Kaine as early musical inspirations.